majur/hizuke/README.md

 - `yesterday` - returns yesterday's date
 - `today` - returns today's date
 - `tomorrow` - returns tomorrow's date
+- `day after tomorrow` / `dayaftertomorrow` - returns the date two days from today
+- `day before yesterday` / `daybeforeyesterday` - returns the date two days before today
+- `in X days` - returns the date X days from today (where X is any number)
+- `X days ago` - returns the date X days before today (where X is any number)
 - `next week` / `nextweek` - returns the date of the next Monday
 - `next month` / `nextmonth` - returns the first day of the next month
 - `next year` / `nextyear` - returns the first day of the next year